faulhornlabs/csip/README.md

 - dot patterns (in dependent pattern matching) are not supported
 - local definitions are not supported
 - local do notation is not supported
+- pattern synonyms are not supported
 - recursive definitions are not properly printed
 - closed data types and closed functions are not supported
 - sharing between values are sometimes lost during printing
+- there is no stage polymorphism
 - `import` acts as an "include"
-- only the Builtin module can be imported
+- only builtin modules can be imported
 - no support for multiple object codes
 - types are not shown in printed output
 - implicit/explicit distinction of lambdas and applications are missing